jaredramirez/dotfiles/README.md

 Once these are installed & working, you can copy the `nvim` directory to `~/.config/nvim`.
 Then just run `nvim +PlugInstall` and you should be good to go (almost).

 For the haskell language server, navigate [haskell/haskell-ide-engine](https://github.com/haskell/haskell-ide-engine), and go through their installation process.
-It's not availabe on NPM, and must be built from source so it could not be included in the post-install hook of LanguageClient-Neovim.
+It's not availabe on NPM, and must be built from source so it could not be included in the post-install hook of LanguageClient-Neovim like the other language servers.